nedbat/coveragepy/doc/subprocess.rst

 sub-process, you are invoking Python to run your program.
 Usually, to get coverage measurement, you have to use coverage.py to run your program.
-Your sub-process won't be using coverage.py, so we have to convince Python to use coverage even when not explicitly invoked.
+Your sub-process won't be using coverage.py, so we have to convince Python to use coverage.py even when not explicitly invoked.

 To do that, we'll configure Python to run a little coverage.py code when it starts.
 That code will look for an environment variable that tells it to start